s-zeid/etc/XCompose.notes.md

   To check if your system is using ibus, run `ps x | grep ibus-daemon` and look for an `ibus-daemon` process.

+* To check for errors in an XCompose file:

+  `xkbcli compile-compose --test [file]`

+  If the file is omitted, then the default XCompose file will be checked.

+  To install xkbcli:

+      alpine# apk add xkbcli
+      debian# apt install libxkbcommon-tools
+      fedora# dnf install libxkbcommon-utils

+  There is also a Python script in this repository at <./\_bin/xcompose-check>
+  which uses xkbcommon via ctypes to do the same checks.